metabolize/anafanafo/packages/anafanafo/README.md

 [prettier]: https://prettier.io/
 [lerna]: https://lernajs.io/

-Efficiently compute text width in Verdana using [char-width-table-consumer][] and a lookup table.
+Efficiently compute text width in Verdana and Helvetica using [char-width-table-consumer][] and lookup tables.

 Built with [Shields][] in mind.